lvh/txoauth/docs/index.rst

-.. txOAuth documentation master file, created by sphinx-quickstart on Mon Sep  6 15:06:07 2010.
+.. txoauth documentation master file, created by sphinx-quickstart on Mon Sep  6 15:06:07 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to txOAuth's documentation!
+Welcome to txoauth's documentation!
 ===================================

 Contents: